teracow/googliser/README.md

 Display with ANSI coloured text.
 Pretty! :)

 `-d` or `--debug`
-Put the debug log file into sub-directory.
-If selected, debugging output is appended to '**debug.log**' in the created sub-directory.
+Put the debug log file into the image sub-directory.
+If selected, debugging output is appended to '**debug.log**' in the created image sub-directory.
 This file is always created in the temporary build directory.
 Great for finding out what external commands and parameters were used!

 `-e` or `--delete-after`
 Delete the downloaded images after building the thumbnail gallery.